How to Stop your Foreclosure

 - Short sale the home.

-- Reside in the home while you search for another home.
+- Reside in the home while you search for another home or options.

 - Do a Deed in lieu and give the home up.